 Still finding ways to recycle the pages of this 50 cents thrift store paperback.
 I couldn't resist a little birdie project!

-I started by printing out this template.
+this template.
 I did not make a template for the wing as I just made it up as I cut out - pretty simple shape though!
 Once I had my templates I tore three pages from a paperback book, traced and cut out.
 I made the shapes three pages thick so the birdie would be stiff enough to stand up straight.
 You could also use sheet music too, which would look fabulous!

 I gave my birdie a light rub with my Tim Holtz Distressed Ink Pad, making sure to get the edges a little darker.